What is breast cancer?

 There are different ways you may have a biopsy.
 The doctor removes a small piece of tissue or a sample of cells from the lump or abnormal area.
 The sample is then checked for cancer cells.

-You may have many of these tests on the same day, as well as getting the results.
-But you might have to wait up to 2 weeks for some results.
+You may have many of the tests on the same day.
+But you usually have to wait up to 2 weeks for some results.
+You may also need to come back to the hospital for further tests.
 We have more information on waiting for test results.

 Further tests after diagnosis